TedFace-Flow/TedFace-Flow-files/models/README.md

 models/maisi/diff_unet_3d_rflow-ct.pt
 ```

 `tedface_flow_final.pt` is required for fixed-atlas inference.
-The orbital-domain
-checkpoint initializes cross-modal phase 1 and is required only when reproducing the
-four-phase training schedule.
 The MAISI-v2 weights are not redistributed by this
 repository; obtain them from their official source and retain the original license and
 attribution.